joeblew99/gu/docs/concepts/dom.md

 DOM
 ====
-The DOM in Gu is package which provides a similar but functional approach to define the representation of the expected DOM which must be rendered by the selected [Driver](./drivers.md).
+The virtual DOM in Gu is package which provides a similar but functional approach to define the representation of the expected DOM which must be rendered by the selected [Driver](./drivers.md).

 Gu ensures to provide a comprehensive list of functions to generate and create